hashgraph/guardian/docs/policy-creation-using-the-guardian-apis/retrieval-of-data-from-root-policy-block.md

 {% swagger method="get" path="" baseUrl="/policies/{policyId}/blocks" summary="Retrieves data for the policy root block" %}
 {% swagger-description %}
 Returns data from the root policy block.
-Only users with the Root Authority and Installer role are allowed to make the request
+Only users with the Standard Registry and Installer role are allowed to make the request
 {% endswagger-description %}

 {% swagger-parameter in="path" name="policyID" type="String" required="true" %}